Haivision/srt/docs/API/API-functions.md

 Binds a socket to a local address and port.
 Binding specifies the local network interface and the UDP port number to be used for the socket.
-When the local address is a wildcard (`INADDR_ANY` for IPv4 or `in6addr_any` for IPv6), then it's bound to all interfaces (although see `SRTO_IPV6ONLY` and an additional information below for details about the wildcard address in IPv6).
+When the local address is a wildcard (`INADDR_ANY` for IPv4 or `in6addr_any` for IPv6), then it's bound to all interfaces (although see `SRTO_IPV6ONLY` and additional information below for details about the wildcard address in IPv6).

 Binding is necessary for every socket to be used for communication.
 It can be